wordlift/docs/docs/agent-wordlift/tips.md

 ---
-title: ✨ Tips for using WordLift AI SEO Agent
+title: ✨ Tips for using WordLift Agent
 sidebar_position: 2
 ---